sparkflows/sparkflows-docs/docs/tutorials/analytics/general-payment-data-analysis.rst

 Number of transaction per state
 -------------------------------

-It finds number of transactions per state using SQL Node.
+It finds the number of transactions per State by using the SQL Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^